“The path to a healthier diet need not be as difficult to navigate as it may appear”

 5. The Gut Microorganisms (Microbiome) and Pain

-The TAD is associated with shifts and loss of diversity in the species of gut bacteria and other microorganisms.
+The Typical American Diet (TAD) is associated with shifts and loss of diversity in the species of gut bacteria and other microorganisms referred to as the “microbiome.”
 The bacterial balance of the microbiome affects pain through toxin production and candida (yeast) overgrowth.
 While our understanding of the role of gut bacteria in systemic health is still in it’s infancy, it has been recognized that these microbiome changes contribute to such diverse conditions as diabetes, depression, headaches, arthritis and other painful conditions.
 Men with chronic prostatitis and chronic pelvic pain have been found to have reduced diversity of the gut microbiome.
+While this research is in its infancy, it does suggest there may be a role for modulating the microbiome as a means of pain management.

 Studies indicate that the diversity of the microbiome is quickly subject to change, with a change in diet resulting in significant shifts in the microbiome in as little as 24 hours.
 It does not take long to improve the microbiome when an anti-inflammatory diet is engaged.

-In addition to the gut microbiome contributing to pain, there is early evidence that the chronic use of morphine induces changes in the microbiome that contribute to loss of gut integrity and subsequent systemic inflammation.
-While this research is in its infancy, it does suggest there may be a role for modulating the microbiome as a means of pain management.
+In addition to the gut microbiome contributing to pain, there is evidence that the chronic use of opioids induces changes in the microbiome, a condition called Opioid-Induced Dysbiosis (OID), that contribute to loss of gut integrity and subsequent systemic inflammation.

 Diets to Support a Healthy, Diverse Microbiome